 often causes them to be related to trait theory, and people mistakenly believe, for example, that their intuition is "more developed" than their sensing, or vice versa.

 The preferences: Each dichotomy is a division of two mutually exclusive groups, or in this case, type preferences.

 Extraversion Introversion -- The terms Introvert and Extravert (normally spelled 'extrovert' outside of the Myers-Briggs context) are referred to as attitudes and show how a person orients and receives

 their energy.
 In the extraverted attitude the energy flow is outward, and the preferred focus is on other people and things, whereas in the introverted attitude the energy flow is inward, and the preferred

 focus is on one's own thoughts, ideas and impressions.

-Sensing iNtuition -- Sensing and Intuition are the perceiving functions.
+Sensing Intuition -- Sensing and Intuition are the perceiving functions.
 These are the non-rational functions, as a person does not necessarily have control over receiving data, but only how to process

 it once they have it.
 Sensing people tend to focus on the present and on concrete information gained from their senses.
 Sensing prefers to receive data primarily from the five senses.
-Intuition tend to
+Intuition tends to

 focus on the future, with a view toward patterns and possibilities.
 These people prefer to receive data from the subconscious, or seeing relationships via insights.